Iophon (sponge)

 Iophon is a genus of sponges belonging to the family Acarnidae.
 The genus has a cosmopolitan distribution.

 Description

-This geus contains species with non-fistulose, massive, branching or encrusting growth forms.
+This genus contains species with non-fistulose, massive, branching or encrusting growth forms.
 The ectosomal (outer) skeleton is made of tylotes (long, slender megascleres with knobs at both ends) with microspined bases.
 The choanosomal (inner) skeleton is a rounded, triangular or square-meshed network of smooth or spined choanosomal styles, arranged singly or with 2-3 per row.
 The microscleres include bipocilla and palmate anisochelae with spurs.
 Bipocilla are unique to this genus.
 They are modified anisochela in which the wing-like alae are joined together by a short curved shaft.
 Toxas are absent.